Cover image from Pexels.

 Ancient humans didn’t think this way.
-Everything was pretty mysterious, so mystery was the baseline state of affairs.
+Everything was pretty mysterious.
+The mystery was the baseline state of affairs.
 Lots of mysteries were attributed to the gods.

 Then people got curious and started systematically studying things, and found explanations for what they saw in the natural world.
 Satisfying answers that left little room for doubt.

 Who insists the germ theory is a lie and opts for blood-sucking leeches instead of antibiotics?
 No one, as far as I know!
 But the idea little critters you can’t see with the naked eye cause illness was once a crazy idea in need of solid evidence.
 That evidence came, and an answer so satisfying, germs are a consensus opinion now.

 Woohoo!
 What a cool milestone.
 With this newfound way of figuring stuff out, let’s…

 First question: Why isn’t there a God Theory that has the same consensus as Germ Theory?

 Why can’t we use the same tactics to explain philosophical questions that we use to explain the natural world?
 It just doesn’t seem to work all that well!

 “Yeah, I see what you’re saying” people might say, and then stop endlessly trying to find the answers in a way that doesn’t work.
 Except that isn’t what happens.
 Many people continue to ask various philosophical questions and not like the answers, which are just not as definitive and satisfying to the brain as Germ Theory.

 In reality, all of our tools put together actually fail to explain a lot of things about the natural world, before we even venture into what’s obviously nebulous.